Murder: Almost Perfect

 "I don't need it.
 I can get it from Corporal O'Reilly myself."
 Margaret's voice had become oddly cold, stiff even as she finally agreed to this nurse getting out of here.
 She wanted to scream even more at the nurse, but declined the invitation, however tempting it was to do it again.

-"As you wish," Curtis replied, bowing her head sardonically to the Major and then leaving the nurses' tent as her superior officer fumed.
+"As you wish," Curtis replied, bowing her head sardonically to the major and then leaving the nurses' tent as her superior officer fumed and felt the humiliation of the argument, all on front of the other nurses.

 Fine.
 We don't need her here.
 It's too much of a nuisance, much more so than Hawkeye Pierce.

 Margaret's thoughts then made her smile as she thought another transfer sweet, a balm on the unit's sweaty bodies as they hear of their troublemaker's disappearance.
-It even made the Major feel better inside as she, too, exited the tent and went to the office where Radar was, intent on filling out those papers.
-He happily gave them to her, also knowing that the tension in the camp would die down significantly.
+It even made the major feel better inside as she, too, exited the tent and went to the office where Radar was, intent on filling out those papers quickly.
+He happily gave them to her, also knowing that the tension in the camp would die down significantly when Nurse Curtis was gone.

 However, it was the last Margaret Houlihan saw of Winifred Curtis.
 It was said that the nurse headed to the minefields to be alone, but nobody could be so sure, not even Sergeant Church, who did not see her after dinner in the Mess Tent.
-By morning, though, when the wounded came in from the Front, the nurses could not find their horrendous tentmate, her belongings still scattered where they were the night before.
+By morning, though, when the wounded came in from the front lines, the nurses could not find their horrendous tentmate.
+Her belongings were still scattered where they were the night before.